Use this guide if you have trouble when booting from a REAL SYSTEM

 Test booting to the Main Menu using QEMU

 You can also test E2B booting use the version of QEMU that is contained in RMPrepUSB.
-Just run RMPrepUSB, select the E2B USB drive that you want to test and hit the F11 key.
-If you are asked to set a Virtual Hard Disk size, you can either set 0 for no drive (just for testing that we can get to the Main Menu) or set the size of a Virtual Hard disk (e.g. 15000MB).
-For the amount of memory to assign to the Virtual Machine, you can use between 64MB and 900MB (it may not be able to run QEMU if you allocate >900MB of memory).
+Just run RMPrepUSB.exe, select the E2B USB drive that you want to test and hit the F11 key.
+If you are asked to set a Virtual Hard Disk size, you can either set 0 for no drive (just for testing that we can get to the Main Menu) or set the size of the Virtual Hard disk (e.g. 15000MB).
+For the amount of memory to assign to the Virtual Machine, you can use between 80MB and 900MB (it may not be able to run QEMU if you allocate >900MB of memory).

 Because QEMU uses it's own BIOS and emulates the hardware in a Virtual system, it should always successfully boot to the Main Menu of E2B.
 If not, then something is wrong with the USB drive or it's contents.

-If you find QEMU too slow, use Virtual Box + VMUB - see here for details.
-This allows you to boot 32-bit and 64-bit payloads, allocate far more memory and also can 32-bit and 64-bit UEFI-boot too.
+If you find QEMU is too slow, use Virtual Box + VMUB - see here for details.
+This allows you to boot 32-bit and 64-bit payloads, can allocate far more memory and also can 32-bit and 64-bit UEFI-boot too.

 E2B not detecting some payload files?

-if you have E2B v1.78+, use the UTILITIES - ls menu to list the files in any folder on the E2B USB drive.
+If you have E2B v1.78+, use the UTILITIES - ls menu to list the files in any folder on the E2B USB drive.
 Check that the filename and file extension is correct (spaces in grub4dos filenames will be preceded by a \ character).

 Make sure that the payload file does not also have a matching .txt file in the same folder.
 If it does (if you created one) then delete it and re-test.